NoorZayed/Android-Kids-Zoo-App/README.md

 Kidszoo App offers a rich collection of UI views to enhance the user experience, including:
 - Customized buttons and navigation elements
 - Colorful graphics and illustrations
-- Interactive elements such as animated characters
+- Interactive elements

 ### 4. ListView with Click Events
 The Learning Modules activity includes a ListView with click events, allowing children to select specific learning topics or exercises.
 Each item in the ListView corresponds to a different interactive activity or lesson.

 ### 5. Shared Preferences and Centralized Styles
-Kidszoo App utilizes SharedPreferences to store user preferences and data, ensuring a personalized experience for each child.
+Kidszoo App utilizes SharedPreferences to store user  data, ensuring a personalized experience for each child.
 Additionally, centralized styles are applied throughout the app to maintain consistency and enhance visual appeal.

 ### 6. Implementation of Lifecycle Methods
 Lifecycle methods are implemented where applicable to ensure proper management of app resources and user interactions.
 This includes handling activity lifecycle events such as onCreate(), onResume(), onPause(), and onDestroy().